 What does the loss of buy to let tax relief mean?

 If you’re new to buy-to-let, you might not appreciate the full implications.
 Up to now, people buying to let have been able to claim tax relief on their mortgage interest payments at their marginal rate of tax.
 This means that a basic rate taxpayer would get 20 per cent tax relief, but those at a higher rate would receive 40 per cent relief, while top-rate taxpayers could claim 45 per cent.

 What’s changing in landlord tax relief?

-When the changes are fully in place (from 2020), tax relief will be a flat rate of 20 per cent.
+When the changes are fully in place (from April 2020), tax relief will be a flat rate of 20 per cent.
 Landlords who pay basic rate tax would see no change, but those on higher incomes will find themselves losing much more in mortgage interest payments.
-From April 2017 to April 2020 the change will be phased in gradually, to ensure that there is not a sudden increase in income tax for landlords.
+From April 2017 to April 2020 the change is being phased in gradually, to ensure that there is not a sudden increase in income tax for landlords.
 However, the impact could still be serious for many.
 The HMRC website has useful case studies that show how you could be affected.